Belly landing: Unmanned belly landings

-Possibly the most well-known is a United States Airforce Convair F-106 Delta Dart, tail number 58-0787.
+Possibly the most well-known is a United States Air Force Convair F-106 Delta Dart, tail number 58-0787.
 In February 1970, the aircraft entered a flat spin over Montana.
 Following the pilot ejecting, the aircraft's spin stabilised, and the Delta Dart proceeded to fly for several miles until it came down in a field near Big Sandy, Montana.
 The aircraft (later nicknamed the Cornfield Bomber) was repaired and returned to service.
 After the F-106 was withdrawn from service, the aircraft was presented to the National Museum of the United States Air Force.

 Examples

 On 29 September 1940, during the 1940 Brocklesby mid-air collision, two Avro Ansons became wedged together after colliding, one on top of the other.
 Both of the upper aircraft's engines had been knocked out in the collision but those of the one below continued to turn at full power.
 The pilot of the lower Anson was injured and bailed out, but the pilot of the upper Anson, Leonard Graham Fuller, found that he was able to control the piggybacking pair of aircraft with his ailerons and flaps.
 He managed to travel 8 kilometres (5 mi) after the collision before making a successful emergency belly landing in a large paddock 6 kilometres (4 mi) south-west of Brocklesby, New South Wales, Australia.

+On 13 June 1991, Korean Air Flight 376 (HL7350), a Boeing 727 operating a domestic flight from Jeju to Daegu, performed an unexpected gear-up landing at Daegu.
+The crew failed to read out the landing procedure checklist and therefore did not select the gear down option.
+Subsequent investigation revealed that the pilot instructed the co-pilot to pull the fuse case from the warning system because the repeated warnings that the landing gear was not deployed were "irritating and distracting".
+With the warning horn disabled, the South Korean pilot brought the plane in and slid down the length of the runway on the central structural rib in the belly of the aircraft.
+There were no serious injuries but the aircraft was written off.

 On 4 July 2000, Malév Flight 262, a Tupolev Tu-154, accidentally performed a gear-up touchdown during the landing and skidded on the runway, but was able to take off and land normally after a go-around.
 No injuries were reported.

 On 9 April 2006, a Canadair CL-215 water bomber sold by Buffalo Airways to the Turkish government belly landed on the runway at İzmir Adnan Menderes Airport when the Turkish pilots did not put the landing gear down.
 The hull was damaged in the crash and there were no injuries, but Buffalo had to fly in new drop doors to replace the ones damaged in the crash.